Mike Kane is the son of Irish immigrants who moved separately to Manchester in 1955. He was born on 9 January 1969 in Wythenshawe.

-In 2013 Mike was appointed Acting Chief Executive of Movement for Change, an organisation that builds movements that mobilise the power of people to take action, an approach he has taken into his work as a Member of Parliament.
-Whilst in this role Mike was involved in high profile campaigns to tackle rogue landlords and legal loan sharks.
+In 2013, Mike was appointed Acting Chief Executive of Movement for Change, an organisation that builds movements that mobilise the power of people to take action, an approach he has taken into his work as a Member of Parliament.
+Whilst in this role Mike was involved in high profile campaigns to tackle rogue landlords and illegal loan sharks.

 Mike was elected as the Member of Parliament for Wythenshawe and Sale East in a by-election on 14th February 2014.

 In the short months since his election, Mike has managed to help over 3000 individual constituents, promoted International Aid in his role as PPS to Mary Creagh, Labour Shadow Minister for International Development, pursued ‘fat cat’ bankers on the Treasury Select Committee and introduced a Bill on the floor of the House to help Mesothelioma sufferers.